The Planted Pantry » Sides & Appetizers » Vegan Garlic Mashed Potatoes

 Start by measuring out about 5 lbs of Yukon Gold potatoes.
 Wash, peel, and chop the potatoes into roughly equal-sized pieces.
 Don’t worry too much about the size here, just keep in mind smaller chunks will cook faster.

-Chopped potatoes in a pot of boiling water
+Chopped potatoes after boiling in water

 Sauté the Garlic